Mario Benedetti

-Mario Benedetti Farrugia ([ˈmaɾjo βeneˈðeti]; 14 September 1920 – 17 May 2009), was an Uruguayan journalist, novelist, and poet and an integral member of the Generación del 45.
-Despite publishing more than 80 books and being published in twenty languages he was not well known in the English-speaking world.
-In the Spanish-speaking world he is considered one of Latin America's most important writers of the latter half of the 20th century.
+Mario Benedetti Farrugia ([ˈmaɾjo βeneˈðeti]; 14 September 1920 – 17 May 2009), was a Uruguayan journalist, novelist, and poet and an integral member of the Generación del 45.
+Despite publishing more than 80 books and being published in twenty languages, he was not well known in the English-speaking world.
+In the Spanish-speaking world, he is considered one of Latin America's most important writers of the latter half of the 20th century.